>TOPICS

 In the past […] simple wholehearted worship of a teacher or savior, or loving devotion to God was often enough to open the gates that led to a higher level of consciousness and a feeling of inner unity and fulfillment.
 Today, however, the more diverse and conflicting aspects of modern man’s personality are involved and need to be transformed and harmonized.
 20

 Paradoxically, with the growing number of people, who are consciously seeking a path to a more fulfilling life, mental disorders of spiritual origin are on the rise.
-However, binding forms to deal with the state of dissolution, which is part of the spiritual transformation, are no longer existing.
+However, binding forms to deal with the state of dissolution, which is part of the spiritual transformation, no longer exist.
 As a result, the individual has to continue his/her social and professional duties, as if nothing had happened.
 For this reason, many people today go into the vicinity of dubious esoteric promises of salvation and sects.
-As they seem to give certain stability and like-minded seekers.
+They seem to give certain stability and like-minded seekers.

 Esoteric salvation promise